Ad

 • Custom User Avatar

 I don't think Cubical.HITs.HitInt exists in the cubical library anymore.
+It seems to have been replaced with QuoInt.
 This makes it hard to complete this kata.
 Anyway this can be updated?

 • Default User Avatar